coderholic/pyradio/docs/server.md

 - **Show Playlists** \
 This will show a list of the playlists already composed by the user.
 Clicking on a playlist's name will open the playlist; the stations will be available through the **Show Stations**. \
 \
-When **Radio Broeser** is active, the button's label will change to **Show Searches**.
+When **RadioBrowser** is active, the button's label will change to **Show Searches**.
 When clicked, the list of existing search items will be presented to the user; clicking on an item will preform the search and results can be displayed by clicking on the **Show Stations** button. \
 \
 No new items can be inserted using the web interface.